LSSTDESC/tables_io/docs/devstyle.md

 ### Making the Documentation on "Read The Docs"

 Read the Docs is linked to the [github repo](https://github.com/LSSTDESC/tables_io), and will rebuild the docs when there are any changes to `main`.
+If there are any issues with this process, contact the project maintainer, Eric Charles.

 ### Informing Developers of Downstream Packages